Patients: 301.790.8000

 OUR RESEARCH

-Deciding whether to be a part of a clinical trial may be a very tough and worrisome questions.
+Deciding whether to be a part of a research study, especially a clinical trial, may be worrisome and a difficult decision.
 The answer will not be the same for everyone.

-Most people are concerned about taking part in a clinical trial because they're not sure what it will mean for them.
+Most people are concerned about taking part in a research study or a clinical trial because they're not sure what it will mean for them.
 Get as much information as you need to make the choice that's right for you.
-Each clinical trial has benefits and risks.
+Each research study or clinical trial has benefits and risks.
 Before deciding to be in one, you need to have all your questions answered.
 Make a list of questions, take notes, or even have a family member or friend with you to help remember the answers and think of other questions.
 Some questions may not have clear answers as each person's situation is different.

 HERE ARE A FEW QUESTIONS TO CONSIDER, BUT THESE ARE NOT THE ONLY QUESTIONS TO ASK.